jatinAgarwala/BITCOIN_DSA_MiniProject/README.md

 the validity of a node.
 This Project aims to give you a smaller picture of Bitcoin and in no way a complete representation of Bitcoin.

+# IMPLEMENTATION

+## Data Structures

+**Block_Chain**
+Data Structure - Linked List of Blocks

+The Root Node will contain the total number of blocks in the block-chain in BlockNumber

+**Block**
+Data Structure - Node of a Linked List which stores the following information-
+  1. BlockNumber (int)
+  2. PreviousBlockHash (string)
+  3. Nonce (int)
+  4. Transations (array of TransactionInfo of size 50)
+  5. numTransations (int storing current number of transactions filled in the block)

+**TransactionInfo**
+Data Structure - struct which stores the following information-
+  1. SenderUID (int, User ID of the sender)
+  2. ReceiverUID (int, User ID of the receiver)
+  3. Amount (double, amount of bitcoins given by the sender to the receiver)
+  4. NextTransaction (pointer to TransactionInfo) //Will be used for implementing TransactionHistory of each user

+**USERS-INFORMATION**
+Data Structure - Array of UserInfo

+**UserInfo**
+Data Structure - struct which stores the following information-
+  1. UID (int, User ID of the user)
+  2. Balance (double)
+  3. TransactionHistory (Linked List of TransactionInfo)
+  4. JoinDateTime (***TBD***)

+## Functions